 -

-Optimize for mobile: Make sure your site looks and functions well on smartphones and tablets.
-A mobile-friendly site is crucial for both users and SEO.
+Optimize for mobile: A mobile-friendly site is crucial for both users and SEO.

 -